-Single-neuron observations mark steps in Alzheimer's diseaseApril 20th, 2012 in Alzheimer's disease & dementia /
+Single-neuron observations mark steps in Alzheimer's diseaseApril 20, 2012 in Medicine & Health / Alzheimer's disease & dementia

 Studying a mouse model of Alzheimer's disease, neuroscientists at the Technische Universitaet Muenchen have observed correlations between increases in both soluble and plaque-forming beta-amyloid a protein implicated in the disease process and dysfunctional developments on several levels: individual cortical neurons, neuronal circuits, sensory cognition, and behavior.
 Their results, published in Nature Communications, show that these changes progress in parallel and that, together, they reveal distinct stages in Alzheimer's disease with a specific order in time.